Fubara Speaks After Being Denied Entry into Rivers Assembly Quarters

 Wike speaks amid standoff between Fubara, lawmakers

-Earlier, Legit.ng reported that amid his feud with Governor Fubara, Nyesom Wike, the minister of the federal capital territory (FCT), praised those who challenged "the illegality" in Rivers state.
+Earlier, Legit.ng reported that amid his feud with Governor Fubara, Nyesom Wike, the minister of the federal capital territory (FCT), praised those who challenged 'the illegality' in Rivers.

-Apart from Wike, Speaker Martins Amaewhule, an ally of Wike, is currently locked in a battle with Fubara alongside several of his colleagues at the Rivers state house of assembly.
+Apart from Wike, Speaker Martins Amaewhule, an ally of the FCT chief is currently locked in a battle with Fubara alongside several of his colleagues at the Rivers state House of Assembly.

-During a media chat, monitored by Legit.ng, Wike emphasised that elected officials should not be treated as subordinates.
+During a media chat, monitored by Legit.ng, Wike emphasised that elected officials should not be treated as subordinates as the tension between the two lawmakers continues to build.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!